SilentControl/sdl-alg-sd/README.md

 sdl-alg-sd
 ==========

-A game in SDL which uses lots of data structures and algorithms
+A game in SDL which uses some data structures and algorithms

 Authors: